-According to the National Funeral Directors Association, in 2017 the cremation rate in the United States is projected to reach approximately 51.6 percent.
-By 2020, it is projected to reach approximately 56 percent.
+According to the National Funeral Directors Association, in 2017 the cremation rate in the United States was projected to reach approximately 51.6 percent.
+In 2020, it is projected to reach approximately 56 percent.
 This means the preference for disposition of remains in the U.S. is now cremation rather than burial.

 If you want to be cremated but have not discussed it with your spouse, partner, parents or children, it is very important you either talk with them about it now or put your last wishes regarding disposition of remains in writing.
 People tend to have strong emotional opinions and religious beliefs about cremation.
 The person who ultimately decides how your remains will be handled after your death may oppose cremation.
 If it is something that matters to you, take the time now to discuss it with those close to you and document your memorial preferences in a Last Wishes Planner or an estate planning form appointing an agent for the disposition of your remains.